How to write landing page content that converts

 Learn how to create compelling content for your landing pages to increase conversion rate, average time spent on your pages, and improve bounce rates.

 Crafting content for landing pages is an essential skill of modern digital marketers.
 While it might sound like an easy project for some, I’ve personally struggled with writing content that converts.
 My career started in Pay-Per-Click, where I quickly realized that even the subtle differences in the landing page content could have an enormous impact on the conversion rate.
-What I also learned was that.

 In this blog post, you’ll find the five most effective content creation strategies that have worked great for my team and me.
 This article will be helpful for demand generation professionals responsible for feeding the top of the funnel.

 1. Do not use your website copy for your landing pages

 I have massive respect for product marketing professionals.
 It’s those guys who are usually responsible for all things website content.
 This content is excellent for SEO, and for sure, it plays a vital role in the buyers’ journey, yet it’s useless for your landing pages.